abhishekkr8/Notebook/README.md

 ## Usage

 1. Open your web browser and go to `http://localhost:3000`.
-2. Sign up or log in to your iNotebook account.
+2. Sign up or log in to your Notekeep account.
 3. Start creating, editing, and organizing your notes.

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to iNotebook, please follow these steps:
+If you'd like to contribute to Notekeep, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature: `git checkout -b feature-name`.